kev-pinto-cts/mr-datastream/README.md

 #### Known issues #2

 <p>At times, the setup scripts that are supposed to create the replication slots do not execute.
 This is because the docker instance has not instantiated yet.
-This is an infrequent occurence, however, in the event of this happening, run the script manually. the script can be found in `/tmp/sql_setup.sql` on your newly created SQL Proxy VM.</p>
+This is an infrequent occurence, however, in the event of this happening, run the script manually. the script can be found in `/tmp/sql_setup.sql` on your newly created SQL Proxy VM called `sqlproxy`</p>

 Prior to running the script ensure the proxy is up and running, check this by running `docker ps ` on the VM terminal. if the container is not running or has died, restart the same with the following command: